 Water samples were analyzed by IDEXX Colilert and were either undiluted or serially diluted 1:10, resulting in a minimum reporting limit of 1 or 10 MPN/100 mL and a maximum reporting limit of 2,419 or 24,196 MPN/100 mL.
 Sample measurements below and above analytical reporting limits are called censored data.
 When bacteria concentration results were beyond any of these limits, the reporting limit was substituted for censored data.
 Originally, data were assessed using discrete 30-day periods defined based on the Julian calendar date of each year (i.e., 30-day period 1 for Julian days 1-30; 30-day period 2 for Julian days 31-60, etc.), only.
 The statewide bacteria objective, however, specifies a rolling 6-week period to calculate the geometric mean.
 The E. coli data was reanalyzed applying the calculation method specified in the statewide objective.
 Findings were made based on geographic areas defined by HUC-12 boundaries and the exceedance frequency recommendations of the 303(d) Listing Policy.

 The results of the assessment for E. coli bacteria concentrations are presented per HUC-12 in Table 4.2 and Figure 4.2.
-Table 4.2 shows the number of exceedances over the total number of data (or calculations) for both the geomean and the STV.
+Table 4.2 shows the number of exceedances over the total number of data (or calculations) for both the geomean and the STV and per season, as applicable.
+Locations that exceed the thresholds in the binomial tables of the Listing Policy are shown in Bold font.
+Results for some HUC-12 subwatersheds have been updated based on reanalysis as described in the Technical Report contained in Appendix C.

+Table 4.2 E.coli Bacteria Data – Comparison of Results to Water Quality Objectives